tvtoiit/theband_w3/README.md

-function replaceThWithInput() {
+function replaceThContentWithCheckboxInput() {
         // Get all th elements
         var thElements = document.querySelectorAll('#myTable th');

         thElements.forEach(function(thElement) {
             // Check if the th contains the text "Check box" if (thElement.textContent.trim().toLowerCase() === 'check box') {
-                // Create a new input element
-                var inputElement = document.createElement('input');
-                inputElement.type = 'checkbox';

-                // Replace the th with the new input element thElement.parentNode.replaceChild(inputElement, thElement);
+                // Replace the content of the th with the input element thElement.innerHTML = '<input type="checkbox" />';
             }
         });
     }

+    // Call the function on page load or whenever needed replaceThContentWithCheckboxInput();